 How to Plant Mint Seeds

 You can start sowing mint seed in containers or flats or in prepared garden soil.
-Sow seeds ¼ inch (.64 cm.) deep.
+Sow seeds ¼ inch (6 mm.) deep.
 The seeds are tiny, but you can space them with a seed injector or simply thin the seedlings once germinated.
 Expect germination in 10 to 15 days.

 Keep flats in a warm location and soil lightly moist but not soggy.
 A cover over the flat can speed germination.
 Remove it once you see sprouts.
 If starting mint seeds outdoors, sow seeds on the surface of prepared soil and cover with a light layer of vermiculite.